How To Fix a Golf Slice 9 Easy Ways (Tutorial)

 Inconsistency

-In order to remove your slice forever, you need to consistently practice.
-Most golfers who only play a handful of rounds per year fall back into old swing habits.
-If you want to fix your slice, you need to overwrite old habits.
+To remove your slice forever, you need to practice consistently.
+Most golfers who only play a handful of rounds annually fall back into old swing habits.
+If you want to fix your slice, you must overwrite old habits.

 Training Aid to Fix a Golf Slice

-The best training aid that I’ve used to fix a golf slice is this EyeLine golf speed trap.
-It is a combination of four padded rods which setup on the inside and outside of your swing path.
+The best training aid I’ve used to fix a golf slice is this EyeLine golf speed trap.
+It is a combination of four padded rods that are setup on the inside and outside of your swing path.

 If you swing properly, you won’t make any contact with the rods.
-If your swing path is off, you will contact the rod on your downswing.
+You will contact the rod on your downswing if your swing path is off.
 Use this aid to help you get your swing basics setup correctly.
 It is the first step to getting rid of your slice forever.

 How To Fix a Golf Slice